makeruniverse/docs/docs/makerblog/blog.md

 HR

-## Constraints in Projects
+## Constraints

-A few months ago, I saw a design thinking team presenting a solution to a corporate client.
-The client's design challenge was to get better customer feedback on their products.
-What the team suggested was a concept that would require the client to change the culture of the organization - involving almost all teams and management.

-The idea was not a result of exuberating creativity.
-It was just lazy.

-To be open and to explore novel solutions to known problems cannot be an excuse for concepts that are way too complex to execute.
-A better approach would be to find a solution that can be implemented in 24h, not 24 months.
+To explore opportunities in the beginning of a project is not an invitation for exuberating concepts.

+When in doubt, go for the opportunity you can make real in 24h rather than in 24 months.

 HR

 ## Running out of energy

-Angel investor Naval Ravikant once noted, “Startups don't die when they run out of cash; they die when the founders run out of energy.”
-I have always found this observation to be profoundly insightful, applicable to almost all sorts of projects.
+Angel investor Naval Ravikant [once noted](https://x.com/naval/status/299291360752726016?lang=de): “Startups don't die when they run out of cash; they die when the founders run out of energy.”

+I have always found this observation to be profoundly insightful, and applicable to all sorts of projects.

 It all boils down to energy, in the end.

 HR

 ## Are we user-centered or humand-centered?